Concentrated Geo-Privacy: Introduction

 \subsection{From DP to GP}

-In standard DP, two inputs $x, x'$ are either neighbors or not.
+In standard DP\footnote{For an account of differences between standard $(\varepsilon,\delta)$-DP and other DP-related definitions, the reader is referred to \cite{Desfontaines2020SoK}.}, two inputs $x, x'$ are either neighbors or not.
 Such a binary relationship cannot capture the more quantitative relationships on geometric data.
 In the example above, requiring two faraway points $x,x'$ (e.g., in different cities) to also have indistinguishable output distributions is likely an overkill.
 In seeing this, Andrés et al. \cite{andres2013geo} and Chatzikokolakis et al. \cite{chatzikokolakis2013broadening} extend the neighboring relationship to a metric space $(U, \dist)$, and stipulate that privacy should degrade gracefully as $\dist(x,x')$ increases.
 They have only considered the pure case $\delta=0$, but their definition extends to the approximate version, i.e., $\delta\ge 0$, in the natural way:

 \begin{definition}[Geo-Privacy\footnote{This notion is called \textit{geo-indistinguishability} in \cite{andres2013geo} and \textit{$d_{\chi}$-privacy} in \cite{chatzikokolakis2013broadening}, respectively.} \cite{andres2013geo,chatzikokolakis2013broadening}] Let $\varepsilon, \delta \geq 0$.
 A randomized mechanism ${M}:U\rightarrow V$ is $(\varepsilon,\delta)$-geo-private, or simply $(\varepsilon,\delta)$-GP, if for any $x,x'\in U$ and any measurable $S\subseteq V$,